ACI: Graduate Certificate (Clinical Redesign)

 Any HNELHD staff member intending to submit an application are required to notify the HNE Research Office (being the Redesign Leaders) of their intention to do so by completing the attached ‘Notification of Intent’ (NOI) form.
 The information requested in this NOI has been taken directly from the ACI Centre for Healthcare Redesign Graduate Certificate requirements.

-Applications may not be considered for submission to ACI by HNELHD unless a NOI has been submitted by a HNE Staff member to the HNE Research Office by COB Thursday 30 March 2023.
+Applications may not be considered for submission to ACI by HNELHD unless a NOI has been submitted to the HNE Research Office.
+Submission of an NOI MUST be by a HNE Staff member and submitted to HNELHD-ResearchOffice@health.nsw.gov.au

 The NOI will be reviewed by the Redesign Lead with feedback provided back to the applicant within one week.